 We know that Jabal and his descendents were nomads from the simple fact they lived in tents and raised livestock.
 A tent (ohel in Hebrew) is a portable shelter for the purpose of moving from one grazing place to another.
-The Hebrew word used in the above for cattle is "miqneh" which actually means any livestock property.
+The Hebrew word used in the above for cattle is miqneh which actually means any livestock property.
 This could be cattle, sheep, goats, donkeys, etc. When the livestock consumed the edible vegetation in one area, the herder would then pack up his tent and his belongings and move on to better grazing land.

 Probably the most famous nomad is Abraham.
 He traveled a great deal through the land of the Near East living in tents and raising livestock.

 The tent is a very important part of the nomads life.
 By looking at the many words derived from this shelter we have tangible, hands on tools with which to teach our children the basic concepts in the Bible.
 In this study we will be looking at a tent stake.
 For those who have camped before, you are probably familiar with these stakes.
 What is the most important factor when placing your tent stakes?
 The ground.
-If you drive in soft ground, the tension on the rope will pull the stake right out.
-You need very firm ground to hold the in.
+If you drive it in soft ground, any tension on the rope will pull the stake right out.
+You need very firm ground to hold the stake in.
 The ideal ground would require a hammer to beat the stake in.
 In ground like this the stake will remain secure in its position even in a strong wind.
 Let us now look at a passage of Scripture that uses this "concept".

 Isaiah 22:23 "I will drive him like a peg into a firm place, he will be a seat of honor for the house of his father."